-Our pro forma net tangible book value as of July 31, 2010 was approximately \$(19.2) million, or \$(0.48) per share of common stock.
-Pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities, divided by the number of shares of our common stock outstanding, on a pro forma basis after giving effect to the reorganization transaction as described under "Description of Capital Stock-Reorganization Transaction," including (i) our issuance of the undistributed taxable earnings notes to our existing shareholders in the aggregate principal amount equal to 100% of our undistributed taxable income from the date of our formation through July 31, 2010 as a final distribution resulting from the termination of our "S" Corporation status, equal to approximately \$100.0 million, (ii) borrowings of \$62.0 million under our amended and restated credit facility to repay our existing shareholders \$56.0 million of the \$100.0 million undistributed taxable earnings notes; borrowings of \$5.0 million to repay the current portion of our existing long-term debt; and borrowings of \$1.0 million to pay debt issuance costs, (iii) an increase in net deferred tax assets of \$7.2 million assuming our "S" Corporation status terminated on July 31, 2010, and (iv) the vesting of 1.086 million restricted stock awards, which increases additional paid-in capital by \$15,700.
+Our pro forma net tangible book value as of July 31, 2010 was approximately \$ million, or \$ per share of common stock.
+Pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities, divided by the number of shares of our common stock outstanding, on a pro forma basis after giving effect to the reorganization transaction and stock split as described under "Description of Capital Stock-Reorganization Transaction and Stock Split," including (i) our issuance of the undistributed taxable earnings notes to our existing shareholders in the aggregate principal amount equal to 100% of our undistributed taxable income from the date of our formation through July 31, 2010 as a final distribution resulting from the termination of our "S" Corporation status, equal to \$, and (ii) a change in net deferred tax liabilities of approximately \$ assuming our "S" Corporation status terminated on July 31, 2010.

-After giving effect to (i) the sale of the 3,333,334 shares of common stock offered by us assuming an initial public offering price of \$15.00 per share, the midpoint of the filing range set forth on the cover of this prospectus less the underwriting discounts and estimated offering expenses payable by us and (ii) the application of the estimated proceeds from this offering as described in "Use of Proceeds," our proforma as adjusted net tangible book value as of July 31, 2010 would have been approximately \$24.8 million, or \$0.61 per share.
-This represents an immediate increase in proforma net tangible book value of \$1.09 per share to existing shareholders and an immediate dilution of \$14.39 per share to new investors.
+After giving effect to (i) the sale of the shares of common stock offered by us assuming an initial public offering price of \$ per share, the midpoint of the filing range set forth on the cover of this prospectus less the underwriting discounts and estimated offering expenses payable by us and (ii) the application of the estimated proceeds from this offering as described in "Use of Proceeds," our pro forma as adjusted net tangible book value as of July 31, 2010 would have been approximately , or per share.
+This represents an immediate increase in pro forma net tangible book value of per share to existing shareholders and an immediate dilution of per share to new investors.
 The following table illustrates this dilution.

-Assumed initial public offering price per share \$15.00 Pro forma net tangible book value per share as of July 31, 2010 \$(0.48) Increase in pro forma net tangible book value per share attributable to this offering 1.09 Pro forma net tangible book value per share as of July 31, 2010, as adjusted for this offering 0.61 Dilution per share to new investors \$14.39
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of July 31, 2010 \$ Increase in pro forma net tangible book value per share attributable to this offering Pro forma net tangible book value per share as of July 31, 2010, as adjusted for this offering Dilution per share to new investors \$

-After this offering and assuming the exercise in full of all options outstanding and exercisable as of July 31, 2010, pro forma net tangible book value per share as of July 31, 2010, as adjusted for this offering, would have been approximately \$24.8 million, representing an immediate increase in pro forma net tangible book value of \$1.09 per share to existing shareholders and an immediate dilution of \$14.39 per share to new investors.
+After this offering and assuming the exercise in full of all options outstanding and exercisable as of July 31, 2010, pro forma net tangible book value per share as of July 31, 2010, as adjusted for this offering, would have been representing an immediate increase in pro forma net tangible book value of per share to existing shareholders and an immediate dilution of per share to new investors.

-We will not receive any proceeds from the sale of 7,666,666 shares by the selling shareholders.
+We will not receive any proceeds from the sale of shares by the selling shareholders.

-The following table sets forth on a pro forma basis as of July 31, 2010, after giving effect to the reorganization transaction as described under "Description of Capital Stock-Reorganization Transaction" and the stock split described under "Description of Capital Stock-Stock Split":
+The following table sets forth on a pro forma basis as of July 31, 2010, after giving effect to the reorganization transaction and stock split as described under "Description of Capital Stock-Reorganization Transaction and Stock Split:"

-- the number of shares of our common stock purchased by existing shareholders and the total consideration and the average price per share paid for those shares; and - the number of shares of our common stock purchased by new investors and the total consideration and the average price per share paid for those shares (assuming an initial public offering price of \$15.00 per share, the midpoint of the filing range set forth on the cover of this prospectus).
+- the number of shares of our common stock purchased by existing shareholders and the total consideration and the average price per share paid for those shares; and - the number of shares of our common stock purchased by new investors and the total consideration and the average price per share paid for those shares (assuming an initial public offering price of \$ per share, the midpoint of the filing range set forth on the cover of this prospectus).